safahas/wizword_new/README.md

 ## How to Play
 ### Personal Category (profile‑aware)

-- When you choose **Personal**, the game uses your profile (Bio, Occupation, Education, Address in `users.json`) to ask the LLM for a single, personally relevant noun and a set of tailored hints.
+- When you choose **Personal**, the game uses your profile Bio (bio‑only, not other fields) from `users_bio.json` to request personally relevant words and hints.
+- If API calls fail or are disabled, Personal falls back to a deterministic offline generator that samples from your Bio with allow/deny lists and relevance scoring.
-- With `BYPASS_API_WORD_SELECTION=true`, all other categories use the local dictionary, but Personal still calls the LLM.
+- With `BYPASS_API_WORD_SELECTION=true`, all other categories use the local dictionary; Personal still attempts the API and falls back offline as needed.
-- Hint generation behavior:
+- Hint experience for Personal:
+  - Personal words show only 1 hint per word.
+  - If a contextual hint isn’t available, a helpful fallback like “Starts with ‘X’” is used.
-  - The UI blocks with “Generating personal hints…” and retries for up to ~15 seconds until at least 3 hints are available.
+  - The UI blocks with “Generating personal hints…” and retries until at least 3 hints exist for the current non‑Personal words (general hint system).
+If it can’t, a warning and a Retry button are shown.
-  - If it can’t obtain 3 hints in time, you’ll see a clear warning and a “Retry generating hints” button to try again without losing the current word.
-  - If the LLM returns hints with the word selection, those are used immediately.

 Note on admin control:
 - You can disable the Personal category across the app by setting `ENABLE_PERSONAL_CATEGORY=false` in `.env` and restarting the app.